Hackerfox8100/HTB-Writups/Lab Notes/Red Panda.md

 * I looked at the running processes and saw that the site, and therefore my shell, was running off of a root cron job
 	* Only problem is I have no clue how to exploit that
 ![](Red%20Panda-paste-5.png)
+* Ran linpeas and saw that rootlogin was enabled for ssh
+	* Look in /etc/ssh for keys
+		* found private ssh key, but attempting to ssh as root still needed a passwordcd
+	* /credits
+	* /etc/pam.d/common-password
+	* /var/lib/pam/password